morphismtech/squeal/README.md

 DROP TABLE "users";
 ```

-We'll need a Haskell type for @User@s.
-We give the type `Generics.SOP.Generic` and
+We'll need a Haskell type for `User`s.
+We give the type `SOP.Generic` and
-`Generics.SOP.HasDatatypeInfo` instances so that we can encode and decode @User@s.
+`SOP.HasDatatypeInfo` instances so that we can encode and decode `User`s.

 ```Haskell
 >>> data User = User { userName :: Text, userEmail :: Maybe Text } deriving (Show, GHC.Generic)